larseggert/moderation/draft-ecahc-moderation.md

 This IETF moderator team consists of a small number of individuals (no less than three) that SHALL moderate all the IETF's various current and future participation channels.
-At present, those include mailing lists, chat channels, and in-person and remote meetings.
+At present, these include mailing lists, chat channels, and discussions in other systems that the IETF or WGs have chosen to employ, such as GitHub repositories, Wikis, or issue trackers.

+The management and moderation of in-person, remote, and interim meetings remains a task of the relevant group's management, such as WG chairs.
+However, it is expected that moderators are available for consultation and assistance should issues arise, and they may confer with the group management over potential patterns of behavior.

 The moderator team SHALL operate according to a consistent and uniform set of criteria, processes, and actions.
 The moderator team SHALL